-When the cafe reopens in the coming weeks, the hours will look different.
+When the cafe reopens, the hours will look different.
 “We were only open until, I think we closed at 2:30, and I was closed two days a week,” Jenny said.
 With the dinner menu, Cafe Passe will be open until 9 or 10 p.m.

 She’ll start hiring as soon as the major construction has wrapped up, which she’s expecting by the end of the month.
 “I would need a couple weeks to prepare,” Jenny said.
 “So I would hire and then 10-14 days later, I would open.”

 That timeline places the opening in mid-to-late June, but we can start the official countdown once we see Cafe Passe post about hiring on Instagram.
 “My next post will be about hiring,” she said.